ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

 - [ ] Investigate the time lost on training startup
 - [ ] Experiment on Kaggle
   - [x] Upload the model. https://www.kaggle.com/models/ironbar/barc0llama-3.1-arc-potpourri-induction-8b
-  - [ ] Create a notebook with the requirements
+  - [x] Upload the code. https://www.kaggle.com/datasets/ironbar/arc25-source-code
-  - [ ] Upload the code
+  - [ ] Create a notebook with the requirements. https://www.kaggle.com/code/ironbar/search-and-learn
   - [ ] Split the data in 4, each for a GPU
   - [ ] Collect the results to make a submission
   - [ ] How efficient is the current implementation?